 10. Spectrum Center

 NBA team: Charlotte Hornets

 It's one of the newer arenas in the league (built in 2005), but the Charlotte Hornets came up short in the design and overall feel of their home.

 "If you have to sit in the upper deck bring your climbing gear," warns one fan on Yelp.
 "Also, if you are over 6 feet, prepare to be cramped.
 Ask yourself if it is worth it, at least for a Hornets game."

 Other complaints are that the place is outdated and cramped.
-Oracle Arena is "way too crowded, where it's so frustrating to try and walk through their skinny concourses," says one Yelper.
+Oakland Arena is "way too crowded, where it's so frustrating to try and walk through their skinny concourses," says one Yelper.

 Relief is on the way.
 Starting next season, the Warriors will play their home games at Chase Center, a brand-new venue in San Francisco.

 AT&T Center is a solid place to watch a basketball game, but it's often knocked for its less-than-convenient location, on the far east side of San Antonio, and for its design.